mdbridge/click-by-voice/doc/displaying_hints.md

 is unlikely to disturb the webpage too much or have the hint get clipped.

-The current default mode is inline, but this will be changing with the next major release to hybrid.
+As of version 0.19, the default mode is inline.
 If the default mode does not display hints well for the current page, you may want to try switching to one of the other modes.

 ## Show hints commands